SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 violates the restriction against parameters of a function type being used as arguments.

 If you need to avoid this restriction, mark one of the parameters as escaping.
-For information about exclusive access to memory, see :doc:`../LanguageGuide/MemorySafety`.
+For information about avoiding conflicting access to memory, see :doc:`../LanguageGuide/MemorySafety`.

 .. langref-grammar